natedey/RINRUS-oldpublic/bin/README.md

 -m MULTIPLICITY   multiplicity
 -c LIGAND_CHARGE  charge_of_ligand
 -format FMAT      input_file_format eg.'gaussian','qchem','gau-xtb'
+-basisinfo        basisset library file(ONLY FOR GAUSSIAN- if prvided then it will automatically pull from the library based on atom present in model,other wise it will be from intmp)
 "run python3 ~/git/RINRUS/bin/write_input.py --help" to see more information about flags
 ```